techidaily/site-win11/source/_posts/optimizing-windows-11-taskbar-performance.md

  You can use a recent system restore point to restore your PC to an earlier point where the taskbar works.
 Restore point helps you recover Windows OS when a driver, feature, or application update breaks the system.

- To use a restore point, make sure you have set up your PC to[create automatic restore points](https://www.makeuseof.com/windows-11-create-restore-point/) .
+ To use a restore point, make sure you have set up your PC to [create automatic restore points](https://www.makeuseof.com/windows-11-create-restore-point/) .
 If yes, follow these steps to restore your OS using system restore.
 The Restore Points affects system files and applications.
 Your data will not be affected during the process.

 1. Press**Win + R** to open the**Run** dialog.
 2. Type**rstrui.exe** and click**OK** .